jorgejgnz/PlaneGAN/README.md

   <a href="README.es-ES.md">Español</a>
 </p>

 Deep Convolutional Generative Adversarial Network (DCGAN) that generates aircraft images.
-Project developed for the course Artifical Neural Networks of the master MUIARFID (UPV).
+Project developed for the course Artifical Neural Networks, as part of the MUIARFID Master's Degree (UPV).

 The code provided by [Erik Linder-Norén (2018)](https://github.com/eriklindernoren/Keras-GAN/blob/master/dcgan/dcgan.py) in his implementation of a DCGAN in Keras has been used as a basis for this project.

-Below are some of the best images generated at the end of the training.
+Below are shown some of the best images generated at the end of the training.

 <p float="left">
   <img src="images/generated/16.png" width="200" />